top of page

 2) NUT TOP PROFILE TEMPLATE

-The nut is placed in the jig and locates on the vice datum.
+The nut is placed in the jig and located on the datum.
 The nut is clamped using the top profile template.
-The choice of template will depend on the radius of the fretboard.

-The purpose of the template is to provide an accurate reference for the top profile of the nut and leave a minimal amount of material for nut filing.
+The purpose of the template is to provide a guide for shaping the top profile whilst leaving a minimal amount of material for nut filing.

 The nut top profile template is designed with an increase in height from treble to bass.
 This will leave approx 0.5mm (0.020”) stock material for nut filing at the treble side, and 1.0mm (0.040”) at the bass side.
 (See photo below - String Action Template).